sanjay-namdeo/notes/reactjs/react-components.md

 ```

 ### Handling State
-1. **Functional Component** use Hooks to handle state with **useState** hook to set state of a variable inside the component.
+1. `Functional Component` use Hooks to handle state with **useState** hook to set state of a variable inside the component.
-   _ **useState** hook returns an array of two items, the first item contains the current state and the second item is a function used to update the cstate.
+   _ **useState** hook returns an array of two items, the first item contains the current state and the second item is a function used to update the state.
    _ It takes a parameter which sets the initial state.

 ```javascript